Warm Arctic Nights

 About the Author

-Yuriy Tarnawsky is an author of some three dozen books of poetry, fiction, drama, essays, and translations in English and Ukrainian, including the novels Meningitis, Three Blondes and Death, and The Iguanas of Heat, the collections of short fictions Short Tails and Crocodile Smiles, The Placebo Effect Trilogy, comprising the collections of interrelated mininovels (his own genre) Like Blood in Water, The Future of Giraffes, and View of Delft, and a volume of Heuristic Poetry Modus Tollens.
-An engineer and linguist by training, he has worked as computer scientist specializing in Artificial Intelligence at IBM Corporation and professor of Ukrainian Literature and Culture at Columbia University.
-He was born in Ukraine, but was raised and educated in the West.
+Yuriy Tarnawsky has authored some three dozen books of poetry, fiction, drama, essays, and translations in English and Ukrainian, including the novels Meningitis and Three Blondes and Death, the collections of short stories Short Tails and Crocodile Smiles, three collections of mininovels Like Blood in Water, The Future of Giraffes, and View of Delft comprising The Placebo Effect Trilogy, a collection of Heuristic poetry Modus Tollens, and the book of essays Claim to Oblivion.
+He was born in Ukraine but was raised and educated in the West.
+An engineer and linguist by training, he has worked as a computer scientist, specializing in Artificial Intelligence, at IBM Corporation and as a professor of Ukrainian literature and culture at Columbia University.
 For his contribution to Ukrainian literature, in 2008, he was awarded the Prince Yaroslav the Wise Order of Merit by Ukrainian government.
-He resides with his wife Karina in the New York City Metropolitan area.
+He resides with his wife Karina in the New York City metropolitan area.